Mark-MDO47/RubberBandGun/sounds/README.md

 - https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.061102

 or a simulation of this.
-I will shamelessly Hollywoodify this sound to make it ridiculously cool!
+I shamelessly Hollywoodify these sounds to make them ridiculously cool!

 Thank you LIGO folks for making the fun sounds available to non-researchers!